ARA Alférez Sobral: Post-war

-From 1993 Alférez Sobral was based at Ushuaia; in February 2010 she moved to Mar del Plata switching places with ARA Gurruchaga.
+Alférez Sobral was based at Ushuaia from 1993 to 2010, when she moved to Mar del Plata switching places with ARA Gurruchaga.
 In 2001 she assisted the expedition ship Caledonian Star which had been struck by a rogue wave during transit of the Drake Passage.
 She remained in service until 2018.
 After several years at dock, Alférez Sobral was expended as target off Mar del Plata on 21 May 2025, shelled by the aviso ARA Puerto Argentino.

 Legacy

 The ship survived the conflict and remained in naval service until August 2018.
-There are plans to preserve Alférez Sobral as a museum ship in Santa Fe.
+There were plans to preserve Alférez Sobral as a museum ship in Santa Fe, however, these never came to fruition.
 In 2022 it was reported that she might be placed on the disposal list.
 The ship's badly damaged bridge is currently on display at the National Naval Museum in Tigre, Buenos Aires Province, Argentina.

-Argentina's final Espora class corvette was renamed to honour Sobrals captain, Sergio Raul Goméz Roca, the first commander of an Argentine ship to be killed in action since the war with Brazil in the 19th century.
+Argentina's second batch Espora class corvette was renamed to honour Sobrals captain, Sergio Raul Goméz Roca, the first commander of an Argentine ship to be killed in action since the war with Brazil in the 19th century.
 The aviso ARA Teniente Olivieri (A-2) is named after the guardamarina (midshipman) Claudio Olivieri, also killed in the action and posthumously promoted to lieutenant.